• Skip to primary navigation

 Jump to Recipe Print Recipe

-overhead view of Black Bean Soup with text overlay
+overhead view of Vegan Black Bean Soup with bowl of rice, spoon, cilantro in background

 Vegan Black Bean Soup